daviddpruitt/arch1-project2/README.md

 * generate sounds,
 * dynamically change the LEDs that are illuminated, both brighly and dimmly,
 * implement a state machine to maintain the state of the toy,
-* and use the four buttons on the expansion board (P2.0-3) to transition the state machine.
+* and use the buttons to transition the state machines

 **Furthermore, at least one of the functions to transition the state machine must be written by you in assembly language.**